jochasinga/rod/README.md

 ### Rust-first

+- 08/13/2021: Discuss basic structure of the project.
+Also downgrade the abstraction, avoiding uses of lifetime specifiers and traits where possible for maintainability and accessibility to non-rust users.
+Name change to rod.
 If a challenge arises that is torn between strictly implementing GUN and doing it right in Rust, we should favor the latter.

 ### Not re-inventing the wheels